mita290/certificate-dapp/README.md

 6. Copy the contents of ```build/contracts/Certificate.json``` to ```client/src/contracts/Certificate.json```

-7. Install MetaMask in your browser and login.
-Then connect to your ganache network by including it as a testnet.
+7. **Install MetaMask in your browser and login.
+Then connect to your ganache network by including it as a testnet.**

 8. **Run the Frontend**
    ```bash
    cd ../client
    npm run dev
    ```
-9. Navigate to l```ocalhost:5173```.
+9. Navigate to ```localhost:5173```.
 Add new account to MetaMask using one of the private keys specified in your ganache terminal.

 10. You can now issue and verify certificates via MetaMask.